openpracticelibrary/openpracticelibrary/src/pages/practice/why-do-we-exist.md

 ---
 templateKey: practice-page
-title: Why do we exist?
+title: Why do we exist
-subtitle: For shared understanding of the organisational purpose during an Open Leadership workshop
+subtitle: Achieve a shared understanding of the organizational purpose
 date: 2023-07-25T10:22:42.378Z
 authors:
   - ShabnoorShah